 What the Sensors Recorded

-Whatever the cause, the electromagnetic sensors — the Collective's hidden equipment — recorded what human memory could not agree on:
+The Collective's hidden equipment recorded what human memory could not agree on.
+The electromagnetic sensors do not take sides.

 First weapon discharged.
 The sensors cannot identify which faction fired.
-The electromagnetic interference at this point was sufficient to distort all recording equipment.
+Electromagnetic interference at this point was sufficient to distort all recording equipment.

 Eleven minutes.
 Fourteen people died in a room filled with light that should not have existed.
 The electromagnetic luminescence flared from ghost-blue to brilliant white.
 The relay chamber's walls became conduits — not reflecting light but generating it.